 2. Drizzle salt into the cavity.

-3. Gently separate the skin covering the breast from the meat, and use your fingers to nudge some softened butter into the gap.
+3. Gently separate the skin covering the breast from the meat, and use your fingers to nudge some softened butter into the gap (I usually mush some minced garlic and lemon zest into the butter first).
 Rub any remaining butter all over the outside of the chicken, and season with salt & fresh-ground pepper.

-4. Roast at 425 for 1:15-1:45, depending on size of chicken (cut into the skin just under the drumstick to see if the juices run clear; that’ll tell you if it’s done).
-I usually buy a 3.5-4lb chicken, which takes about an hour and a half.
+5. Roast at 425 for 1:15-1:40, depending on size of chicken (cut into the skin just under the drumstick to see if the juices run clear; that’ll tell you if it’s done…or do what I do and just make a small slit in the breast meat to check).
+I usually buy a 3-4lb chicken, which takes about an hour and twenty minutes.

 That’s the most straightforward preparation there is, but I almost always gussy it up a bit by adding 3-4 minced cloves of garlic, 1/2 tsp lemon zest, and a tsp or so of chopped fresh thyme leaves to the butter before pushing it under the skin of the breast, and then stab the lemon a few times with a fork and insert it into the cavity before roasting.

-Finally, if guests are coming over for dinner and I want to elicit some oohs and aahs, I make the whole thing more spectacular-looking by adding some chopped prosciutto or bacon to the butter/thyme/lemon/garlic mixture, and pushing some fresh herbs (I like parsley, but your leftover thyme works well too) alongside the lemon (let them stick out a bit for extra drama).
-That’s more or less my recipe for Lemony Engagement Chicken, which never fails me.
+Finally, if guests are coming over for dinner and I want to elicit some oohs and aahs, I make the whole thing more spectacular-looking by adding some chopped prosciutto or bacon to the butter/lemon/garlic mixture.
+(That’s more or less my recipe for Lemony Engagement Chicken, which never fails me.)